 - Use an exam prep that aligns with your most effective learning style so you can give yourself the best chance to retain the information.

 - Review the CFA concepts with an exam prep that allows you to use flashcards with spaced repetition technology.

 - As you prepare with a prep provider, take Mock Exams to assess how ready you are before taking the exam.

 The truth is, notwithstanding the career opportunities and benefits associated with the CFA charter, you may not need to become a charterholder to enjoy a long and successful career in finance/investment management.
 You’ve got options; you have skills and talents at your disposal to help you thrive in the industry anyway.
 Plus, your commitment to learning, your work ethic, and your experience together make a solid foundation upon which to build your career.

 So, if you abandon your quest for the CFA charter and decide to pursue an alternative path to advancing your career in the industry, trust in yourself and your capabilities.
 Failing to pass the CFA Exam doesn’t define your potential and most certainly doesn’t predict your future.
 On the contrary, the requirements you’ve met toward qualifying to sit for the CFA Exam make you a viable candidate for many employers, within and without the finance industry.

-However, if you decide to give the CFA Exam another go and you’re ready to elevate your CFA® prep, click here for a FREE 15-day trial of the UWorld CFA Level I learning platform.
+However, if you decide to give the CFA Exam another go and you’re ready to elevate your CFA® prep, click here for a FREE trial of the UWorld CFA Level I learning platform.
 We’ll have you prepared to pass on your next attempt.